mrpejker/vhype-back/README.md

 This [Solidity](https://soliditylang.org/) smart contract allows to set up giveaway with non-transferable NFT (Soul Boud Token), mints SBT reward to recipient account on successful checkin via claim link, and stores giveawy metadata and mint history.

-Each SBT is connected with giveaway and uniquely identified by `<eventId>`.
+Each giveaway is uniquely identified by `<eventId>` and contains the single SBT available to claim.

 Source code is available [here](https://github.com/vself-project/vself-brands/blob/main/contracts/contracts/Events.sol).